-Prehistoric Babies Drank Animal Milk From A Bottle
+Prehistoric Babies Drank Animal Milk From Bottles

 The researchers say the milk molecules they identified, via chemical and isotopic analysis, came from the ruminant family, which includes sheep, goats and cows.
 "This is the first time that we've been able to identify the types of foods fed to prehistoric babies," says Dunne.

-The vessels Dunne and her team sampled were found in Bronze and Iron Age infant graves in Bavaria, Germany.
+The vessels that Dunne and her team sampled were found in Bronze Age and Iron Age infant graves in Bavaria, Germany.
 She says they are a type of pottery that first appeared in the Neolithic period, at a time when Europeans were making the shift from hunter-gatherer societies to agrarian communities.
 "It's only when humans begin to domesticate animals that these foods become available to feed or wean infants," Dunne says.

-The discovery may help explain what was behind a major prehistoric baby boom in that era, according to Siân Halcrow, a bioarchaeologist at the University of Otago in New Zealand.
+The discovery may help explain what was behind a major prehistoric baby boom in that era, according to Siân Halcrow, a bioarchaeologist at the University of Otago, in New Zealand.

 Until now, scientists hadn't "recognized that the introduction of animal milk to infants' diets could have changed a woman's fertility," says Halcrow, who was not involved in the study.
 She wrote a commentary that appears in Nature alongside the new study to provide context.